Psychology of parenting project (PoPP)

-The Psychology of Parenting Project (PoPP) works collaboratively with Community Planning Partnerships (CPPs) across Scotland with the aim of improving the availability of evidence-based parenting interventions.
+The Psychology of Parenting Project (PoPP) works collaboratively with Community Planning Partnerships (CPPs) across Scotland with the aim of improving the availability of evidence-based parent-child relationship focused interventions.
 This work is funded through the Mental Health Directorate at the Scottish Government.

 Following the initial implementation support and training, the PoPP team offers ongoing support to sustain group delivery through additional trainings, resources, data updates and implementation support.

-The short video below describes the aims of the psychology of parenting project, how it fits within CPPs, the supports offered by PoPP and how the programmes are delivered:
+Click here for a short video describing the aims of the Psychology of Parenting Project, how it fits within CPPs, the supports offered by PoPP and how the interventions are delivered.

-Further information about the background to the psychology of parenting project and outcomes to date can be found in our most recent briefing paper [PDF].
+Further information about the background to the psychology of parenting project and outcomes to date can be found in our most recent PoPP Briefing Paper - January 2024 [PDF].
+In addition, a published evaluation of the Psychology of Parenting Project can be found here.

 If you wish to enquire about becoming a PoPP site please contact email@example.com